Last Updated on

 - Only carry as much cash, that you plan to spend on the day.

-- Always keep your bags closed, right next to you or front of you.
+- Always close your bags and keep them next to you or in front of you.

 - Never write your PIN code on your bank card holder.